onecompiler/cheatsheets/nodejs.md

-console.count(); //It is used to count the number of times a specific label has been called. console.clear(); //It is used to clear the console history. console.time(); //It is used to get the starting time of an action. console.timeEnd(); //It is used to get the end time of specific action. console.dir(); //It use util.inspect() on object and prints the resulting string to stdout.
+console.count(); //It is used to count the number of times a specific label has been called. console.clear(); //It is used to clear the console history. console.time(); //It is used to get the starting time of an action. console.timeEnd(); //This function is used to get the end time of specific action. console.dir(); //It use util.inspect() on object and prints the resulting string to stdout.
 ```